OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

 ### SILVA processing overhaul

-I don't think this affected the taxonomy, or if it did, it did so no in very minor ways.
+I don't think this affected the taxonomy, or if it did, it did so in very minor ways.

  * The overhaul relates to Laura Katz's old request to expose microbial